kepler16/gx.cljc/docs/docs/01-intro.md

                        :deps-from :gx/start}}})
 ```

-Every signal is a map with following keys:
+Every signal is a map with the following keys:

 - `:order` type of signal flow, topological/reverse topological (see examples below)
-- `:from-states` a set of states in graph on which this signal can be called, initlal state is `:uninitialized` and defined as constant in core namespace (`INITIAL_STATE`)
+- `:from-states` a set of states in the graph on which this signal can be called, the initial state is `:uninitialized` and defined as constant in the core namespace (`INITIAL_STATE`)
-- `:to-state` the state of node after signal successifully handled
+- `:to-state` the state of the node after the signal is successfully handled
-- `:deps-from` this field is used if signal's dependencies should be copied from another signal
+- `:deps-from` this field is used if the signal's dependencies should be copied from another signal

 There must be one (and only one) signal, which runs on `from-state = INITIAL_STATE`.
-It is called **startup signal**.
+It is called a **startup signal**.
 In our case its `:my/start`.

 ## Graph

-**Graph** is a plain clojure map with defined nodes on root level.
-Here we create graph of three nodes.
-Node value can be any data structure, primitive value, function call or **gx reference** `gx/ref`:
+The **Graph** is a plain Clojure map with defined nodes on the root level.
+Here we create a graph of three nodes.
+Node value can be any data structure, primitive value, function call, or **gx reference** `gx/ref`:

 ```clojure
 (def fancy-graph